- Sermon Notes

 Matthew 25:30, And cast out the worthless slave into outer darkness; in that place there shall be weeping and gnashing of teeth.

-APPL – What did darkness mean to the Egyptians?
+APPL – What did the Plague of Darkness mean to the Egyptians?

 • It meant their false gods had been judged and defeated.
 (Ra – the chief god; sun god)